 EDIUS’ major strengths are the speed of the editing, its reliability and the realtime performance.
 It is probably true to say you could do a job faster and more reliably in EDIUS than any other editor.

-EDIUS not only has excellent editing functionality but also has many advanced compositing features built in including animatable, feathered masks.
-Its realtime performance is also excellent, only matched by Adobe Premiere Pro and their MERCURY PLAYBACK ENGINE (which requires a specific graphic card, where as EDIUS’ performance is totally dependant on the CPU).
+EDIUS not only has excellent editing functionality but also has many advanced compositing features built in including animatable, feathered masks and very accurate motion tracking.

-EDIUS is the fastest program for making Blu-ray discs or MP4 files because it supports Intel’s QUICK SYNC technology found on their Sandybridge, Ivybridge, Haswell & Skylake processors.
+EDIUS is the fastest program for making Blu-ray discs or MP4 files because it supports Intel’s QUICK SYNC technology found on their Sandybridge, Ivybridge, Haswell, Skylake & Coffee Lake processors.

 EDIUS 7 shipped in July 2013 and added support for third party devices from Blackmagic, and support for 4K formats.
 EDIUS 8 shipped at the end of June 2015.
 For approximately two years Grass Valley added a range of new features including a new program called MYNC for cataloging footage, a new colour correction filter, motion tracking in the mask filter and useful options like project templates.
 You can see information on this here: What was new in EDIUS 8?

 EDIUS 9 was released in November 2017 and there will be a range of new features added to it in the next couple of years.
 The initial new features include HDR support, new scopes for grading and H.265 encoding.
 Click here to read more information on the features of EDIUS 9.

 One of the biggest advantages for EDIUS is its stability.
 To say you will never have a crash is not something we would like to promise, however, many of our customers say just that!